deepanshs/mrsimulator/docs/user_guide/signal_processor/signal_processor.rst

     )

-To apply the previously defined signal processing operations to the above CSDM object, use the :py:meth:`~mrsimulator.signal_processing.SignalProcessor.apply_operations` method of the ``SignalProcessor`` instance as follows
+To apply the previously defined signal processing operations to the above CSDM object, use the :py:meth:`~mrsimulator.signal_processor.SignalProcessor.apply_operations` method of the ``SignalProcessor`` instance as follows

 .. plot::